 In addition to these exceptions, disclosures for condominiums and cooperatives are limited to the seller’s particular unit(s).
 Disclosures regarding common areas or facilities are not required, as those elements are already addressed in the laws that govern the resale of condominium and cooperative interests.

-Our agents tour all new listings on a weekly basis to familiarize themselves with your property and confirm price and presentation.
+Our agents discuss all new listings on a weekly basis to familiarize themselves with your property and confirm price and presentation.

 Your Elfant Wissahickon REALTOR along with our marketing team will tailor an advertising campaign specific to your home.